Butte County, California: Geography

 The county is drained by the Feather River and Butte Creek.
 Part of the county's western border is formed by the Sacramento River.
 The county lies along the western slope of the Sierra Nevada, the steep slopes making it prime territory for the siting of hydroelectric power plants.
-About a half dozen of these plants are located in the county, one of which, serves the Oroville Dam, which became severely stressed by overflow water in 2017, and which remains a concern today.
+About a half dozen of these plants are located in the county, one of which, serves the Oroville Dam.